0

 Final Thoughts

-Ok, I think that about covers it for the RW700.
+Ok, I think that about covers it for the New RW700.

-Anyway, I think the more modern RW700 is a nice rower with some great features.
+I think the RW700 is a nice rower with some great features.

-If you’re looking for a smooth, quiet rower, you’ll appreciate the magnetic resistance system.
+If you’re looking for a smooth, quiet rower, you’ll appreciate the magnetic resistance system and I like that it offers so many levels to work with.

 And even though the weight limit is surprisingly low, this rower is pretty heavy-duty (and I appreciate the sleek, one piece rail).

-All things considered, I think the RW700 could make a lot of sense for folks looking for a more budget-friendly approach to streaming workouts.
+All things considered, I think the New RW700 could make a lot of sense for folks looking for a more budget-friendly streaming rower.

 Leave a Reply